xboot/xboot/documents/xboot-system-development-guide-en-US.md

 - Support application using lua, which include high-level API, can operate a variety of hardware abstract interface directly
 - Application software platform has nothing to do, write once, run everywhere

-# Related website
+# Navigation Pages

 * Xboot official home page

   https://xboot.github.io/

-* XBOOT source code(open source completely),registered in `github`,please `star` and `fork` a copy directly,if you want to merge, just `pull request`
+* XBOOT source code(open source completely),registered in `github`,please `star` and `fork` a copy directly,if you want to merge it, just sent `pull request`

   https://github.com/xboot/xboot

-* XBOOT show case pages，for all of users, recommended to watch and have an intuitive feel
+* XBOOT show case pages，In XBOOT show case page,you can have an intuitive feel.

   https://github.com/xboot/xboot/blob/master/documents/xboot-show-case-en-US.md